-Some online banks are known for offering solid interest rates on a small number of account types, such as checking and savings only or money market and CDs only.
+Some online banks are known for offering solid interest rates on a small number of account types, such as checking and savings or money market and CDs.
 Others allow users to open deposit accounts and trade securities through an in-house brokerage account.

 Ally, Capital One 360, and FNBO Direct don’t work with CDARS, the organization that provides FDIC insurance on individual CDs worth more than $250,000.
 They also don’t have separate wealth management divisions that provide expert strategic advice and manage portfolios, which may include currencies, equities, bonds, CDs, and precious metals.

-Such services are more common at high-end investment firms like Franklin Templeton and full-service brokerages such as Schwab, which don’t have flexible deposit accounts like TIAA Bank.
+Such services are more common at high-end investment firms like Franklin Templeton and full-service brokerages like Schwab, which don’t have flexible deposit accounts like TIAA Bank.

 Some online banks, including Ally Bank, reimburse ATM fees as well.
 However, brick-and-mortar banks like Wells Fargo and Bank of America are much more stingy about this, often limiting reimbursements during a statement period or refusing to reimburse any fees incurred outside their ATM networks.

-TIAA Bank also allows customers to opt in to a personal overdraft line of credit that provides a cash advance, at rates under 10%, in the event that the linked account lacks sufficient funds to cover an overdraft.
-There’s no fee for this credit line, but interest begins accruing on the day of the overdraft and continues to accrue until the full advance has been paid down.
+TIAA Bank also allows customers to opt in to a personal overdraft line of credit that provides a cash advance at rates under 10% if the linked account lacks sufficient funds to cover an overdraft.
+There’s no fee for this credit line, but interest begins accruing on the day of the overdraft and continues to accrue until the full advance has been paid.

 Customers also can opt out of overdraft protection altogether.